-The Nature of Science and Technology
+A. Nature of Science and Technology

-Students learn that science and technology are creative human activities with long histories in all cultures.
+Students must learn that science and technology are creative human activities with long histories in all cultures.

 Science is a way of learning about the universe.
 This learning stems from curiosity, creativity, imagination, intuition, exploration, observation, replication of experiments, interpretation of evidence, and debate over that evidence and its interpretations.
 Scientific activity involves predicting, interpreting, and explaining natural and human-made phenomena.
-Many historians, sociologists, and philosophers of science presently argue that there is no definable, set procedure for conducting a scientific investigation.
-Rather, they see science as driven by a combination of theoretical concerns, knowledge, experiments, and processes anchored in the physical world.
+Many historians, sociologists, and philosophers of science argue that there is no set procedure for conducting a scientific investigation.
+Rather, they see science as driven by a combination of theories, knowledge, experiments, and processes anchored in the physical world.

 Producing science knowledge is an intrinsically collective endeavour.
-There is no such thing as stand-alone science done in isolation.
-Scientists submit models and solutions for the assessment of their peers, who judge their logical, rational and experimental soundness through reference to the body of existing knowledge and modes of representation (Larochelle and Désautels 235).
+There is no such thing as stand-alone science.
+Scientists submit models and solutions to the assessment of their peers who judge their logical and experimental soundness by reference to the body of existing knowledge.
+(Larochelle, M. and J. Désautels, 1992)

-Scientific theories are being tested, modified, and refined continually as new knowledge and theories supersede existing knowledge bases.
-Scientific debate, both on new observations and on hypotheses that challenge accepted knowledge, involves many participants with diverse backgrounds.
-This highly complex interplay, which has occurred throughout history, is animated by theoretical discussions; experimentation; social, cultural, economic, and political influences; personal biases; and the need for peer recognition and acceptance.
+Scientific theories are being tested, modified, and refined continuously as new knowledge and theories supersede existing ones.
+Scientific debate on new observations and hypotheses that challenge accepted knowledge involves many participants with diverse backgrounds.
+This highly complex interplay, which has occurred throughout history, is fuelled by theoretical discussions, experimentation, social, cultural, economic, and political influences, personal biases, and the need for peer recognition and acceptance.
 Students will realize that while some of our understandings about how the world works are due to revolutionary scientific developments, many of our understandings result from the steady and gradual accumulation of knowledge.
-History demonstrates, however, that great advances in scientific thought have completely uprooted certain disciplines, transplanting practitioners and theoreticians alike into an entirely new set of guiding assumptions.
-Such scientific revolutions, as discussed by Thomas S. Kuhn in his influential The Structure of Scientific Revolutions, constitute exemplars that can energize the science teaching enterprise, particularly in biology education.

-Technology results mainly from proposing solutions to problems arising from human attempts to adapt to the external environment.
-Technology may be regarded as "a tool or machine; a process, system, environment, epistemology, and ethic; the systematic application of knowledge, materials, tools, and skills to extend human capabilities" (Manitoba Education and Training, Technology as a Foundation Skill Area 1).
+Technology results mainly from proposing solutions to problems arising from attempts by humans to adapt to the environment.
+Technology may be regarded as "...a tool or machine; a process, system, environment, epistemology, and ethic; the systematic application of knowledge, materials, tools, and skills to extend human capabilities...."
+(Technology As a Foundation Skill Area: A Journey Toward Information Technology Literacy, 1998).
 Technology refers to much more than the knowledge and skills related to computers and their applications.
-Technology is based on the knowledge of concepts and skills from other disciplines (including science), and is the application of this knowledge to meet an identified need or to solve a problem using materials, energy, and tools (including computers).
-Technology also has an influence on processes and systems, on society, and on the ways people think, perceive, and define their world.
+Technology is based on the knowledge of concepts and skills from other disciplines (including science) and is the application of this knowledge to meet an identified need or solve a problem using materials, energy, and tools (including computers).
+Technology also has an impact on processes and systems, on society, and on the ways people think, perceive, and define their world.

-Grade 12 Biology emphasizes both the distinctions and relationships between science and technology.
-The following illustration shows how science and technology differ in purpose, procedure, and product, while at the same time relating to each other.
+The Science Framework and Foundation for Implementation are designed to emphasize both the distinctions and relationships between science and technology.
+Figure 1 illustrates how science and technology differ in purpose, procedure, and product, while at the same time relating to each other.

-Science and Technology: Their Nature and Interrelationships
+Figure 1: Science and Technology: Their Nature and Interrelationships

-^{}Source: Bybee, Rodger W., et al. Science and Technology Education for the Elementary Years: Frameworks for Curriculum and Instruction.
-Rawley, MA: The NETWORK, Inc., 1989.
-Adapted with permission.
+Adapted with permission from Bybee, Rodger W. Science and Technology Education for the Elementary Years: Frameworks for Curriculum and Instruction. © The NETWORK, Inc.

-The following general learning outcomes (GLOs) have been developed to define expectations related to the Nature of Science and Technology foundation area.
-(For a complete listing of the general and specific learning outcomes, see Appendix 11.)
+The following general learning outcomes (GLOs) have been developed to further define expectations related to this foundation area.
+(For a complete listing of Science GLOs, see Appendix 5.1.)